Cleveland Child Support Lawyer

 An Administrative Review with the CSEA

 A parent can ask for a modification by contacting their local CSEA office and requesting an administrative review.
-These reviews can only be done if the existing order has been in effect for three years or more or in situations where a parent experiences a significant change to their financial situation, such as a loss of employment or permanent disability.
+These reviews can only be done if the existing order has been in effect for three years or more or when a parent experiences a significant change to their financial situation, such as a loss of employment or permanent disability.

 During the review, a CSEA caseworker will determine whether there is a need for a modification by looking at any changes in either parent’s financial situation.
 Should either parent disagree with the CSEA’s decision, they can still seek a different resolution by filing a motion with the court.